 Conclusion

 With Composer installed, your Ubuntu system now handles PHP dependency management automatically.
-Specifically, the tool resolves version conflicts, downloads packages from Packagist (the PHP package repository), and generates autoloaders that simplify including libraries in your code.
+The tool resolves version conflicts, downloads packages from Packagist (the PHP package repository), and generates autoloaders that simplify including libraries in your code.
 Whether you chose the stable APT package or the latest upstream release, you can now manage PHP projects with proper dependency isolation and reproducible builds using composer.lock files.